Daeren/tgb/README.md

     }, 4500);

     console.log(await res);

-    console.log(req.paused, req.finished, req.ended, req.aborted);
+    // | If a request has been aborted, this value is the time when the request was aborted,
-    //      response was received -^          ^- request has been sent
+    // | in milliseconds since 1 January 1970 00:00:00 UTC.

-    // If a request has been aborted, this value is the time when the request was aborted,
+    // +-----------v
-    // in milliseconds since 1 January 1970 00:00:00 UTC.
+    console.log(req.aborted, req.finished, req.ended, req.paused);
-}();
+    //   response was received -^             ^- request has been sent }();
 ```